 • If the driver has accepted a ride request, is traveling to pick up a passenger or is driving a passenger, they must be covered by insurance providing up to $1.5 million per accident for bodily injury as well as collision and comprehensive coverage for up to the vehicle cost.

 • If you are a passenger in the Uber or Lyft, the ride-share companies may also carry underinsured or uninsured motorist coverage.
 These coverages protect you if the at-fault driver does not have enough insurance coverage to cover your damages.
+To learn more about ride-share accidents and their insurance implications, see the risks of Lyft self-driving cars.

 Taking Action After an Uber or Lyft Accident